chrislusf/gleam/README.md

 # Status
 Gleam is just beginning.
 Here are a few todo items.
 Welcome any help!
 * [Add new plugin to read external data](https://github.com/chrislusf/gleam/wiki/Add-New-Source).
+* Add windowing functions similar to Apache Beam/Flink. (in progress)
 * Add schema support for each dataset.
 * Support using SQL as a flow step, similar to LINQ.
-* Add windowing functions similar to Apache Beam/Flink.
 * Add dataset metadata for better caching of often re-calculated data.

 Especially Need Help Now: